Cannibal Corpse: Tomb of the Mutilated and dismissal of Bob Rusay (1992–1993)

 The task of firing Rusay was ultimately assumed by Webster.
 Rusay was attending a party in celebration of the Buffalo Bills winning the Conference Championship Game when Webster phoned him to notify him of his dismissal.
 Webster was not a sports fan, and was unaware he had timed the actioning of the band's decision poorly.
 Webster recounted that Rusay hung up on him.
 Barnes has since stated that he and Owen did not agree with the decision to relieve Rusay of his duties, and expressed regret for having not called him afterward.
 However, by Webster's account, the decision to dismiss Rusay was unanimous.

 The band has stated that Rusay was deeply hurt by his dismissal, and has made no effort to contact them since.
 Despite his dismissal from the band, Mazurkiewicz commended Rusay in the Centuries of Torment documentary, calling him "monumental".
 Barnes credited Rusay for having composed some of the most important songs of the band's early career.
 Rusay subsequently withdrew from the music scene wholesale, and has since become a golf instructor.

 The band fired Rusay weeks before they were scheduled to leave for a US tour.
 Rusay's replacement, Rob Barrett, learned the entire setlist in two weeks prior to the tour.
 In an interview at Milwaukee Metalfest in 1993, Barrett said: "The kids in Europe were disappointed about [Rusay's departure], 'cause [they were like], 'What happened to Bob?!
-He was the brutal-ist!'
+He was the brutal-est!'
 So I kind of had my work cut out for me, you know?"